Yixin-Hu/TetWild/README.md

 💡💡💡 **If you are interested in the algorithm details, please refer to our [paper](https://cs.nyu.edu/~yixinhu/TetWild_Final.pdf) first.
 We provide plenty of examples and statistics in the paper.**

+💡💡💡 **If you don't have time to read the whole documentation, please always read the tips with (💡) in the front first.**

 <!--<img src="images/new.png" alt="drawing" style="width:25px;"/> New features-->

 ## Dataset